 Scale of Imagery

-One of the biggest benefits of placing either 2D or 3D people into images is an ability to show the scale of the overall image.
+One of the biggest benefits of placing either 2D or 3D people into images is the ability to show the scale of the overall image.
 Often, to our eyes, the overall image is quite difficult to understand without having some obvious objects like ‘typical’ people to help put things in perspective.

 Because we subconsciously know what their scale should be, we can relate to the overall image better and visualise it as a real space.

 In the image above, carefully placed people allow the viewer space to place themselves into the image and imagine themselves enjoying the carefree beach resort holiday.
 And without people in the image?
-It would look quite barren and strange, as if there is no-one around – not an enticing destination.
+It would look quite barren and strange, as if there is no one around – not an enticing destination.

-Life and Motion in 3D visuals
+Life and Motion in 3D Visuals

-Using an image which obviously should have life and activity during the time of day depicted, and not having people represented can make the viewer feel that there is something wrong – something unsettling – about the image.
+Using an image that obviously should have life and activity during the time of day depicted, and not having people represented can make the viewer feel that there is something wrong – something unsettling – about the image.

 And whether they would consciously realise what is missing in the picture or not – they would still feel that something is lacking and that reality, more likely than not, will detract from the effectiveness of the 3D render.